aminoz007/sync-app/README.md

 # AWS TAGS SYNCER
 Application to import automatically AWS tags to New Relic.

+Please use instead [big-accounts](https://github.com/aminoz007/sync-app/tree/big-accounts) branch if you have too many EC2 instances with APM services.

 ## Getting started

 Run the following scripts: